harsha-simhadri/big-ann-benchmarks/t3/README.md

 #### Power Leaderboard

 This leaderboard is related to power consumption, which is an important consideration when scaling applications and servers in a datacenter.
-The primary ranking metric is ( Kilo-Watt-Hour / Query.)
+The primary ranking metric is ( kilowatt-hour / query.)
 Participants must meet or exceed the recall@10 of the baseline threshold.
 The reason for those minimum thresholds is to discourage algorithm’s designers from purposefully sacrificing too much performance in order to lower the power consumption.

 The evaluation framework leverages the power sensors available in the standard IPMI power management interface of most commercial server chassis’.
 We also leverage the open source project ipmicap ( https://github.com/fractalsproject/ipmicap ) to capture the power sensors and calculate the power consumption.

 During evaluation, for each search parameter set, power consumption is acquired over at least 10 seconds running search on the entire query set.
 During that 10 seconds, multiple consecutive runs on the query set may occur in order to maintain a minimum duration of 10 seconds.
 Also, the duration may be greater than 10 seconds if a run of 1 query set takes longer than 10 seconds.
-So a run could be composed of 1 batch query or several and the duration will be at least 10 seconds  The power consumption acquired for the run is divided by the total number of queries performed during the run, resulting in ( Kilo-Watt-Hour / Query ).
+So a run could be composed of 1 batch query or several and the duration will be at least 10 seconds  The power consumption acquired for the run is divided by the total number of queries performed during the run, resulting in ( kilowatt-hour / query ).
 Up to 10 search parameter sets are allowed, and we use the minimum value for ranking participants, for each dataset.

 The final ranking will be based on an aggregation over the individual dataset rankings.
 The aggregation formula is as follows:[TBD]